 - -1 Negative mark for each incorrect answer

 So, as the CAT exam has a -1 negative marking for each incorrect answer, candidates must be careful while answering the questions.
-To help the candidates improve their CAT scores, here are some important tips to reduce negative marking in the CAT exam and eventually get a decent CAT score.
+To help the candidates improve their CAT scores, here are some important tips to reduce negative marking in the CAT exam and thus get a better CAT Score.

-It is suggested to avoid attempting the questions which are not known properly.
-Some of the questions might seem solvable but at the end, one may not be able to find the final answer to the question.
-Trying these questions will consume time and guessing the answer will lead to undesirable negative marking.
+It is suggested to avoid attempting questions which are not known properly.
+Some of the questions might seem solvable, but in the end, one may not be able to find the final answer to the question.
+Trying these questions will consume time, and guessing the answer will lead to undesirable negative markings.

 One should be very careful while solving the questions on rough sheets.
 Check for the exact options and then mark the answer correctly.
-Also, be attentive as you may have solved the question correctly in your rough sheet but you may mark the incorrect option while answering on the screen.
+Also, be attentive, as you may have solved the question correctly in the rough sheet, but you may mark the incorrect option while answering on the screen.

-Most of the times, candidates do not read the questions carefully and they start solving those questions incorrectly and never come up with the right answer.
-At the end, solving them incorrectly eats up a lot of time.
+Most of the time, candidates do not read the questions carefully, and they start solving those questions incorrectly and never come up with the right answer.
+In the end, solving them incorrectly eats up a lot of time.

-During the last few minutes of the exam, most of the candidates panic.
+During the last few minutes of the exam, most of the candidates tend to panic and make crucial mistakes.
 During this time, students try to solve as many questions as they can and by doing this, one might mark some answers incorrectly.
 Hence, it is advised to avoid such situations.

-In every exam, there are some questions which can be easily and quickly solved.
-Solving those questions first and building up confidence during the exam hours saves a lot of time for tough questions.
+In every exam, there are some questions that can be easily and quickly solved.
+Solving those questions first and building up confidence during exam hours saves a lot of time for tough questions.

 It is always suggested to mark the correct answer option corresponding to the question.
 As many candidates mark the options in a hurry, it is suggested to cross-check the marked answer before moving on to the next question.

-With these tips, the candidates might be able to reduce their chances of negative scores and increase their possibilities of getting into their desired B-School.
-As the CAT is an extremely competitive exam, the aspirants need to be thoroughly prepared and confident to ace it in their first attempt.
+With these tips, the candidates will be able to reduce their chances of negative scores and increase their possibilities of getting into their desired B-Schools.
+As the CAT is an extremely competitive exam, aspirants need to be thoroughly prepared and confident to ace it in their first attempt.

-The CAT aspirants are suggested to keep visiting Byju’s and get acquainted with the latest exam details, notification and syllabus.
-The candidates are also provided with engaging video lessons, sample papers and previous year question papers for an effective CAT preparation.
+The CAT aspirants are suggested to keep visiting BYJU’S and get acquainted with the latest exam details, notifications and syllabus.
+The candidates are also provided with engaging video lessons, sample papers and previous years’ question papers for effective CAT preparation.